-The 22nd annual Festival of Lights parade promises to provide a magical evening of bright lights, festive music, holiday spirit, and memories your family will cherish forever.
-Held in downtown Rapid City of November, 30, 2019, the Saturday following Thanksgiving, this spectacular event is made possible by volunteers, businesses and organizations throughout the community.
+Each year The Festival of Lights parade provides a magical evening of bright lights, festive music, holiday spirit, and memories your family will cherish forever.
+Held in downtown Rapid City on the Saturday following Thanksgiving, this spectacular event is made possible by volunteers, businesses and organizations throughout the community.

 The Festival of Lights Parade has become a tradition that family and friends look forward to each year.
 Connie Olson, event chair, said, “The parade marks the official start of the Christmas season.”
 A member of the Leadership Rapid City Class of 2008, Olson added, “I have the deepest appreciation for Carol Brown, Sue McCormick, and the Leadership Rapid City Class of 1996 for their vision, stamina, and commitment to taking on such a monumental task as the Festival of Lights parade.
 What an amazing gift they have given to our city!
 They fine-tuned the event, making it easy to step in and take over much of the responsibility of leading this parade when they were ready to retire as event chairs.”